cartalyst/sentry/docs/permissions/index.md

 Just as permissions are defined for groups and individual users, the permission inheritance model depends on a user's group.

-An Administrator can assign different permissions to a user that is assigned to a group, and if that group has different access permissions, the user's access is always determined by the group access.
+An Administrator can assign different permissions to a user than is assigned to a group:

+- If a user is not assigned a permission, or if the user is assigned a permission of 0 then the user will inherit permissions from the group
+- If a user is assigned a permission of -1 or 1, then the user's permission will override the group permission

 > **Note:** Permission Inheritance only works for users permissions, an example is provided on this page to help you